HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 This option is automatically disabled when full OpenSP support is enabled, as anti-spin protection is not needed in OpenSP.
 Default: Yes

+MP Client: Screen resolution ratio? - Many options Selecting this option will shift HUD elements around to best match your screen resolution ratio.
+Default: 4:3 (1024x768, 1280x960, etc.)

+-- Player-Purchasable Base Ship Selection --
+(activated with packaged Ship Selector addon)
-MP Client: Ship at Player-Purchasable Bases? - Many options This option will select which ship appears for sale at any Player-Purchasable Base.
+MP Client: Ship (1/2) at Player-Purchasable Bases? - Many options This option will select which ship appears for sale at any Player-Purchasable Base.
 Please note that this ship only appears for you, and not necessarily anyone else using the base.
-If this is your first time playing Flak, don't worry about this option.
+If this is your first time playing Flak, don't worry about this addon.
 Default: None

 -- High-End Graphics / Sound Options --
-MP Client: Enable ENBSeries Post-Process shader? - No / Yes (version 1) / Yes (version 2)
+MP Client: Enable Post-Process effects? - No / Yes (version 1) / Yes (version 2)
-Enables use of the experimental ENBSeries Post-Process Shader by Boris Vorontsov (http://boris-vorontsov.narod.ru), included in 88 Flak under non-commercial distribution.
+Enables use of experimental ENBSeries Post-Process effects by Boris Vorontsov (http://boris-vorontsov.narod.ru), included in 88 Flak under non-commercial distribution.
 No parts of the plugin have been changed, except for the plugin configuration to better suit Freelancer.
 For more info, please view the files in the "exe/ENBSeries Information/" directory.
+Requires a graphics card with Shader Model 2.0 support or better.
+(GeForce 6100+, Radeon 9500+, etc.)
-Version 2 features a shader custom-written for 88 Flak by Honken.
+Version 2 features a custom-written for 88 Flak by Honken.
 It is a work-in-progress - Version 1 and 2 look drastically different, so it's down to personal taste.
 Since Version 2 still needs some work, I'd recommend just using Version 1.
 Default: No